 Movies can be incredibly effective tools for teaching lessons and inspiring.
-This goes for inspiring us as leaders and teaching effective management skills.
+This goes for inspiring us as leaders and teaching effective leadership skills.
 With that said, here are the 31 best leadership movies.

-These movies cover a wide range of genres but convey powerful lessons that can help you sharpen your management skills and bring out the best in your team.
+These movies cover a wide range of genres but convey powerful lessons that can help you sharpen your leadership skills and bring out the best in your team.

 - The Best Leadership Movies For Inspiration

 - 1. Invictus

 - 3. Other People's Money

 - 11. The Pursuit of Happyness